You’re eligible to sit the Fellowship exams when we determine you meet all of the following requirements:

 If you don’t satisfactorily complete your remediation term, we will withdraw you from any exams you have enrolled in for the following term.

-For more information about withdrawal from a Fellowship exam, refer to the Assessment and examinations candidate handbook.
+For more information about withdrawal from a Fellowship exam, refer to the Assessments and examinations candidate handbook.

 Becoming ineligible after enrolling in an exam